-- 7. The Council's recently updated Corporate Plan 2018-2022 sets three well-being objectives, priorities for improvement and describes the programme of work that will be put in place to deliver on those commitments.
-The Plan also highlights the continuing significant impact of continued reductions to local government funding.
-The Council's strategy to bridge the funding gap in front of it includes: - Significantly extending the Digital Strategy and increasing the take up of digital channels and a corresponding reduction of activity in more traditional and expensive face to face, telephone or traditional mail channels; - Increasing income from existing and new sources, especially in respect of services that the Council provides under discretionary powers rather than under statutory duties; and - c.
+- 9. The Council's Corporate Plan 2018-2022 sets three well-being objectives, associated priorities for improvement and the programme of work that will be put in place to deliver on those commitments.
+The Plan also highlights the significant impact of continued reductions to local government funding.
+The Council's strategy to bridge the funding gap in front of it includes: - Significantly extending the Digital Strategy, increasing the take up of digital channels and correspondingly reducing activity in more traditional and expensive face to face, telephone or traditional mail channels; - b.
+Increasing income from existing and new sources, especially in respect of services that the Council provides under discretionary powers rather than under statutory duties; and - c.
 Changing the way that the Council works with residents and communities, seeking to encourage more people to look after their own well-being for longer and through targeting early intervention and prevention services towards people identified as in need of additional support.
-A key component of this approach will include building social capital within communities, particularly by encouraging the development of services by the Third Sector.

-- 8. As a result of the change in emphasis within the Council's Corporate Plan, it is important that the criteria for Grant funding is amended.
+A key component of this approach will include building social capital within communities, particularly by encouraging the development of services by the Third Sector. - 10.
+As a result of the change in emphasis within the Council's Corporate Plan, it is important that the criteria for Grant funding is amended.

-- 9. It is proposed that additional criteria are added to Principle 1 in the Scheme as follows:
+- 11. The consultation sought feedback on a proposal to add an additional criteria to Principle 1 in the Scheme as follows:

-- "Reduce demand on Council Services this could be done in a variety of ways, including promoting and assisting citizens to use the Council's digital services rather than through more traditional channels (such as face to face or by telephone); promote participation in discretionary services to increase footfall, increase revenues or reduce subsidy (for example the Council's theatres, parks and other charged-for services); or through offering early intervention and prevention activities that maintain or improve people's well-being; and/or..."
+- "Reduce demand on Council Services this could be done in a variety of ways, including promoting and assisting citizens to use the Council's digital services rather than through more traditional channels (such as face to face or by telephone); promote participation in discretionary services to increase footfall, increase revenues or reduce subsidy (for example the Council's theatres, parks and other charged-for services); or through offering early intervention and prevention activities that maintain or improve people's well-being; and/or"

-- 10. Additionally, consideration needs to be given as to the Council's ongoing relationship with those organisations identified under the current Scheme as Strategic Partners.
-At present, of the circa £400,000 available each year, £297,000 per annum (adjusted each year in light of Welsh Government revenue settlements) is allocated to these Strategic Partners through a three-year grant agreement.
-The Strategic Partners include:
+- 12. The consultation also sought views on whether the current allocation of grant to Strategic Partners would also benefit from review.
+At present, of the circa £400,000 available each year, £297,000 per annum (adjusted each year in light of Welsh Government revenue settlements) is allocated to Strategic Partners through a three-year grant agreement.
+The Strategic Partners currently include:

-- a.
+- i.
 Canolfan Maerdy;

-- b.
+- ii.
 Citizens Advice Bureau;

-- c.
+- iii.
 Dansa Transport;

-- d.
+- iv.
 DOVE Workshops;

-- e.
+- v.
 Glynneath Training Centre;

-- f.
+- vi.
 Neath Port Talbot Council for Voluntary Services;

-- g.
+- vii.
 NPT Shop Mobility; and

-- h.
+- viii.
 Ystalyfera Development Trust.

-- 11. These organisations either act as community hubs within valley communities, and/or provide strategically important services that support the Council's corporate priorities.
-Both the Ministerial Taskforce for the Valleys and the Council's own task and finish group for the valleys has underlined the importance of community
+- 13. As part of any future core funding arrangement, the consultation sought views on a proposal to develop a clearer specification of the benefits the Council might expect for its continuing investment.
+As well as locally relevant services that reflect the unique needs of the communities/citizens that access the organisations, it was proposed that the Council might also expect organisations to:

+- a.
+Promote the take up of the Council's on-line services through the Switch brand and help people to access those on-line services (digital assist support);